 At the interview, the K-1 fiancé visa might be approved, although it's likely that the actual visa issuance will be delayed a few days after the interview, pending final security checks.

 This entire process from date of filing of the petition till the transfer of the file to the U.S. consulate normally tends to take up to a year; and sometimes more.
-USCIS approval of the I-129F alone was taking anywhere from five to 20 months in early 2020.
+USCIS approval of the I-129F alone was taking anywhere from five to 14 months in late 2021, depending on which Service Center was handling the file.

 Once the K-1 visa has been issued by the consulate, the foreign fiancé can enter the United States and marry the U.S. citizen who filed the I-129F petition.
-The visa will be valid for six months from the date it was issued.
+The visa will be valid for U.S. entry for six months from the date it was issued.

 Once the fiancé enters the United States, the marriage must take place within 90 days from the date of entry.
 But if you plan to apply for a green card, it's worth getting married early on during these 90 days, so that you'll have time to get the official marriage certificate and prepare your other paperwork for Adjustment of Status before the K-1 visa runs out.